aikar/timings/README.md

 The main thing holding up Timings v2 in Spigot is this Web UI for it!
 I don't have time to focus on it, so any help to get it close to usable for general public would be appreciated!

 Current Active Contributors:
-  - Aikar (Main of course)
+  - Aikar - Project Owner
   - DemonWav
   - willies952002

 Want to contribute?
-Contact me on Spigot IRC, and let me know what your interested in working on so we don't have people working on the same thing.
+Join #aikar Spigot IRC ([join here](https://irc.spi.gt/iris/?channels=#aikar)), and let me know what your interested in working on so we don't have people working on the same thing.

-Were considering movin the rendering aspect of the system to be done purely in JS so that may change soon.
+We're currently in the middle of migrating the JS code to Dart.
+So hold off before working on any JS code.

 Setting Up Environment
 =====